All We Know Is Falling: Production

 The group traveled to Orlando, Florida, to write and record the remainder of the album.
-A few days after arriving in Orlando, Davis left the band.
-The remaining members continued work on the album.
-The band decided to base the album's theme around Davis' departure.
+A few days after arriving in Orlando, Davis unexpectedly left the band.
+Williams and the Farros decided to continue on as a three-member lineup.
+They also decided to build the album's theme around their feelings toward Davis' departure.
 According to Williams, the album's cover art also represented Davis' departure: "The couch with no one there and the shadow walking away; it's all about Jeremy leaving us and us feeling like there's an empty space."
 The album's artwork was created by Electric Heat.

 The album's recording process took about three weeks, with Josh Farro calling the sessions "rushed".
 "All We Know", "Never Let This Go" and "My Heart" were recorded with producer James Paul Wisner at Wisner Productions, located in St. Cloud, Florida.
 "Pressure", "Emergency", "Brighter", "Whoa", "Conspiracy" and "Franklin" were recorded with producer Mike Green at ARS Studios, located in Orlando, Florida.
 "Here We Go Again" was recorded with producers Roger Alan Nichols and Nick Trevisick at Bigger Dog Studio, located in Franklin, Tennessee.
 Additional recording took place at Stone Gables Studio, located in Brentwood, Tennessee and at The Skyview Church of Tone and Soul, located in East Nashville, Tennessee.

 All of the songs were mixed by Green, except for "Here We Go Again", which was mixed by Nichols and Trevisick.
 Tom Baker mastered the recordings at Precision Mastering in Hollywood, California.
 Nath Warshowsky acted as the studio drum tech for every song, except for "Here We Go Again".
 Dave Buchman engineered "Here We Go Again".
 Lucio Rubino, then frontman of StorySide:B, replaced the absent Davis in the studio.
-He performed bass on every song except for "Here We Go Again", which was done by Jeremy Caldwell.
+He performed bass on every song except for "Here We Go Again", which was done by Jeremy Davis.

 Typically, Farro would write the music while Williams wrote the lyrics.
 On occasion, Farro would contribute lyrics as well.
 "Conspiracy" was composed by Williams, Farro, and Taylor York.
 It was the first song they wrote together.
 Many of the lyrics in All We Know Is Falling which are not related to Davis' departure deal with the bad relationship and divorce of Williams' parents.
+While the song "Brighter" was written about Hayley's friend Lanie Kealhofer, who died on May 22, 2005.
+The album's liners included the following line: "In memory of Lanie Kealhofer – You shine brighter than anyone – 11.24.88 / 5.22.05".